Key Takeaway

 Recognizing the Symptoms

 The hallmark symptom of pancreatitis is severe, persistent pain in the upper abdomen that often radiates to the back.
-This pain typically worsens after eating and does not improve with over-the-counter pain relievers.
+This pain typically worsens after eating and doesn't improve with over-the-counter pain relievers.
+For a complete cost breakdown, see our compare semaglutide prices.

 Other common symptoms include: